Practice Notes

 In our current scheme of laws and authorities, commanders at the tactical level lack the authority to pursue

-and evaluation, including maintenance, rehabilitation, lease, and operation of facilities and equipment.”
-14 Therefore, after
+maintenance, rehabilitation, lease, and operation of facilities and equipment.”
+14 Therefore, after tactical-level units

-development or testing needed to move from the capability gap identification phase to the solution development
+needed to move from the capability gap identification phase to the solution development phase.

 Risk of Pushing Innovation Authority to the Tactical Level